Mark Sandelin ’75 – Chairman

 Simon is the University of Auckland representative on the Board.

-Jodie joined the Board in 2022, and is a member of the Succession & Remuneration, Disciplinary & Enrolment, Development, and Education Committees, as well as chairing the Digital Technologies Committee.
+Jodie joined the Board at the beginning of 2022, and is a member of the Succession and Remuneration, Disciplinary and Enrolment, Development and Education Committees, as well as chairing the Digital Technologies Committee.

 Jodie has a management consulting background at KPMG in London and Europe.
-She was Chief People Officer at Air NZ from 2016-2020, and is currently Chief People Officer at Vodafone, where her remit includes Corporate Affairs, Human Resources, Property, and Health and Safety.
+She was Chief People Officer at Air NZ from 2016-2020, and is currently Chief People Officer at One.NZ, where her remit includes Corporate Affairs, Human Resources, Property, and Health and Safety.

-Jodie is proud of her whakapapa to Ngai Tahu, is a Trustee of the Te RouRou (Vodafone) Foundation, is a member of Global Women and a member of the Auckland University Business School Advisory Council.
+Jodie is proud of her whakapapa to Ngai Tahu, is a Trustee of the Te RouRou (One.NZ) Foundation, is a member of Global Women and a member of the Auckland University Business School Advisory Council.

 Jodie has three children, daughter Francesca, and sons Louis and Freddie, who are in Form 5 and 7 respectively at the School.